jeremyfelt/jeremyfelt.com/README.md

-# jeremyfelt.com meta
+# jeremyfelt.com

-Clone this in the root of the site directory.
+This is the wp-content directory.